 In a landscape of surreal, mystical beauty, the spring gushes from the base of Phlemboukos rock in the crevice formed by the twin cliffs.
 It was here that Pythia and her priests washed and purified themselves, as did every ordinary mortal before they approached the Oracle.
 The history of the oldest fountain dates from the 6th century BC.
 In the 1st century, the Kastalia of the Rock was created closer to the spring.
 Niches cut into its sides held offerings left to the nymph Kastalia.
 You are now at the very source of the myth.

-At Delphi, remains of its past glory fill the site.
+Remains of its past glory fill the site of Delphi.
 Among them are the Tholos shrine of Athena Pronaia, the unusual circular structure whose function remains unknown; the Gymnasium, where athletes trained and worked out; the Palaistra or wrestling arena; and the Baths from the Classical period near those from the Roman era.

 Early in the 20th century, the major Greek poet Angelos Sikelianos and his American wife, Eva Palmer, sought to revive Delphi as a world centre.
 In the first Delphic Festival in 1927, ancient prestige shone once more with a performance of Aeschylus’ Prometheus Bound in the ancient theatre and, again, in 1930 with another of his plays, The Suppliants.